-The Australian Signals Directorate (ASD) specifies additional communications security requirements in Australian Communications Security Instructions that must be complied with when operating High Assurance Cryptographic Equipment (HACE).
+The Australian Signals Directorate (ASD) specifies additional communications security requirements in Australian Communications Security Instructions and ASD Broadcasts that must be complied with when operating High Assurance Cryptographic Equipment (HACE).
 Such requirements supplement these guidelines and, where conflicts occur, take precedence.

-Control: ISM-0499; Revision: 11; Updated: Sep-23; Applicability: S, TS; Essential Eight: N/A Communications security doctrine produced by ASD for the management and operation of HACE is complied with.
+Control: ISM-0499; Revision: 12; Updated: Jun-25; Applicability: S, TS; Essential Eight: N/A

+Communications security doctrine and policy produced by ASD for the management and operation of HACE is complied with.